opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 If you are facing any of the aforementioned errors while trying to set up the `Project folders` feature for the first time, or you don't care about the `OpenProject` user/group/folder data then the easiest solution is to remove any of the created `OpenProject` user/group/folder entities.
 Please follow the following steps:

-- Disable the _OpenProject Integration_ App (Note: You need to disable the _OpenProject Integration_ App because user/group `OpenProject` is protected by the app, and it won't allow you to delete the user/group named `OpenProject`.
+- Disable the _OpenProject Integration_ App
+  **Note**: You need to disable the _OpenProject Integration_ App because user/group `OpenProject` is protected by the app, and it won't allow you to delete the user/group named `OpenProject`.
 Disabling and enabling the app is safe.
-No app data will be deleted.)
+No app data will be deleted.

 - Remove user `OpenProject`
 - Remove group `OpenProject`
-- Inside the _Group folders_ App (*Administration settings → Administration → Group folders*), remove group folder `OpenProject` (**Caution: that will delete all files in that folder.
-Make sure to make a copy if you want to keep these files!**)
+- Inside the _Group folders_ App (*Administration settings → Administration → Group folders*), remove group folder `OpenProject`.
+  **Caution: this step will delete all files in that folder.
+Make sure to make a copy if you want to keep these files!**

 - Enable the _OpenProject Integration_ App
 - Set up the project folders again